adibhar21/Empirical-distribution/README.md

-Empirical distribution of Zipf's law using all rank and frequency from any book/text file
+Empirical distribution of Zipf's law using rank and frequency from any book/text file